 This program supports member colleges hiring of a postdoctoral teaching fellow in Asian Studies.
 Member colleges select the needed discipline and individual fellow.

 Providing grants for the employment of

-The host college will designate a faculty mentor to work with the teaching fellow and send the mentor to the ASIANetwork annual conference during the search year and in the year that the fellow is on campus.
-ASIANetwork will provide each teaching fellow with a travel allowance to attend the annual conference.
+The host college will designate a mentor from its tenured faculty to work with the teaching fellow and will send the mentor to the ASIANetwork annual conference during the search year and in the year(s) that the fellow is on campus.
+ASIANetwork will provide each teaching fellow with a travel allowance (up to $1,100) to attend one annual conference.
+Recipients of two-year grants must commit to sending the postdoc fellow to the ASIANetwork conference in the second year.
+The postdoc fellowship is a full-time position: half-time teaching and half-time research.
 The teaching fellow will teach a half-time course load, attend departmental and college faculty meetings, keep office hours, mentor students, and continue to pursue research and/or other scholarly projects.
 With allowances for the academic discipline, area of regional specialty, and the needs of the host college, the teaching fellow should be encouraged to teach comparatively about Asia.
-Courses must include significant East and/or Southeast Asian content.
+Courses should include significant East and/or Southeast Asian content.

 Application deadline: December 1, 2020

 Notification of selected host colleges: Late December 2020/Early January 2020